-Colombia’s former vice president, German Vargas, is a veteran politician who was born into one of the country’s elite political dynasties and has long been close to or in power.
+Presidential candidate German Vargas is a veteran politician who was born into one of the country’s elite political dynasties and has long been close to or in power.

 Vargas was born in Bogota on February 19, 1962 as the grandson of former Colombian President Carlos Lleras Restrepo (1964-1970) and the nephew of former presidential candidate and journalist Carlos Lleras de la Fuente.